 Eyelash extensions guarantee your eyes pop in photos (and real life) giving you gorgeous, fluttering lashes day-in and day-out.
 It’s part of many a Kardashian and celebrity beauty regime, ensuring even your most makeup-free selfies still have that “I woke up like this” glamour.
-And if that isn’t enough, eyelash extensions cut down on an already lengthy amount of time you’re sitting in the makeup chair, and leave you with lashes that are always on-point and camera-ready, even if the rest of the face isn’t.
+And once you learn how to care for your eyelash extensions, they’ll cut down on an already lengthy amount of time you’re sitting in the makeup chair.
+You’ll have lashes that are always on-point and camera-ready, even if the rest of the face isn’t.
+Sounds dreamy, right?

 The Cost of Eyelash Extensions

 I don’t think there’s a woman out there who doesn’t like the sound of full, fluffy lashes.
 But the price tag that comes with the lash extensions to get you there?
 That’s something we could all do without.
 Even if you can part with the initial fees (budget $150-300), there’s the cost and time of filling them ($75).
 They’re like fake nails!
 Add it up and you’re looking at quite a pretty penny for just one small portion of your beauty routine.